 This year has certainly been an interesting year to be in the business of producing pork.
 Even though the number of pigs and pounds of pork produced in 2017 were record highs for the U.S., expansion continued because margins were good.
 While there are many reasons for this, the bottom line is that we are the global leaders in producing safe, wholesome pork and we do it more efficiently than any other country.
 The work that we do on the Animal Science Committee continues to focus on making improvements in production efficiency.

-Once again, the Pork Checkoff is offering its Animal Science Research Webinar Series at no cost starting on Tuesday, Aug.
-7 and again for the next three consecutive Tuesdays.
-This year’s series focuses on sow health and performance, key topics under the Checkoff’s research umbrella of sow lifetime productivity.
-The specific dates, topics and expert […]
+The Pork Checkoff once again offered its Animal Science Research Webinar Series at no cost during the month of August.
+This year’s series focusd on sow health and performance, key topics under the Checkoff’s research umbrella of sow lifetime productivity.
+Webinar recordings and presentations are available below.
+August 7, 2018 12:00 P.M.
+Central Daylight […]

 The Checkoff’s animal science committee recognizes many producers are seeking alternatives to maintaining pig performance following removal of growth-promoting antibiotics.
 While there are many commercially available products purported to enhance growth, many of these products lack consistency in demonstrating beneficial results.
 This spreadsheet is the result of project #15-204 that was completed by Nick Gabler […]